Real-time radiation therapy adjustments now possible

 Connecting you with the most advanced, appropriate care

-The ViewRay MRIdian Linac® MRI-guided radiation therapy system is being installed at the Henry Ford Cancer Institute at Henry Ford Medical Center-Cottage in Grosse Pointe Farms.
+The ViewRay MRIdian Linac® MRI-guided radiation therapy system is available at the Henry Ford Cancer Institute at Henry Ford Medical Center-Cottage in Grosse Pointe Farms.

-We expect to start treating patients in July 2017.
 Our experienced radiation oncology team can help connect you with the most appropriate technology for your type of cancer.
-For more information, call (877) 777-4167.
+For more information, call (888) 777-4167.

 In the News...